agdnicholson/dispatch-batch-system/README.md

 mkdir tmp
 ```

-NOTE: The directory name should always correspond with the one provided in the DispatchBatch instance.
+NOTE: The directory name should always correspond with the one provided in the DispatchBatchTransport constructor.

 It should now be possible to run the example app (example-app.php implementation found in the root of the project.